B. ARCH. OAA

 Kirsten is currently an Intern Architect under the mentorship of MCL.
 Her thesis focused on envisioning sufficient communities through integrated energy systems, and had the opportunity to explore the connection between the incoming wind farm in St. Georges Bay and food security crisis in the Port-au-Port Peninsula, Newfoundland and Labrador.

 Her strong appreciation of the environment, combined with a passion for the enhancement of the human experience and public engagement, influences a comprehensive and attentive design approach.

 ADV.
 DIP.
 ARCHITECTURAL TECHNOLOGY

-Stephanie brings a wide range of experience from both co-operative and employment opportunities (five years in total).
+Stephanie brings a wide range of experience from both co-operative and employment opportunities (seven years in total).
 With strengths in schematic design, graphic design, and presentation drawings.
 Prior to joining MCL, Stephanie collaborated with a local architectural firm back in Quito, Ecuador on different residential and mixed-use projects, developing interior design, concept, and working drawings.
 Stephanie’s design strengths range from concept design to three-dimensional computer modeling and finished renderings.
 This process includes freehand sketches and computer-aided modeling which allows assisting the client in furthering design feedback.

 Architectural Draftsman - IT Manager

 Rob is a key team member in the MCL family, he has over 34 years of experience with the company.
 He brings a wide range of understanding and knowledge in the field which is a fundamental asset for project development at different milestones.
 With a broad knowledge of working drawings, building code regulations, and standards and administrative processes, it brings a seamless understanding of a project at any stage.

 As an IT Manager for the firm, Rob is responsible for monitoring the performance of information technology systems to determine cost and productivity levels, and to make recommendations for improving the IT infrastructure